Suffrage for Americans with disabilities: Accessibility to polls

 Voter identification laws greatly impact accessibility to polls for those with disabilities.
 As the largest population of citizens without drivers licenses, persons with both physical and cognitive disabilities face the obstacle of strict identification laws at polling places within some states.
 Within stricter states (see photo below), many disabled persons who do not have physical identification cards are required to submit absentee ballots.
 The National Conference of State Legislatures (NCSL) provides a web page with ID requirements for voting in each state, and those with the strictest requirements often present the largest challenges to disabled Americans.

-A leading theory that attempts to explain the lack of political engagement within disabled communities deals primarily with access to polling places.
 Many polling places are considered to be nearly entirely inaccessible to persons with disabilities.
-Oppositely, within the past several years, the Federal Election Commission has reported that more than 20,000 polling places across the nation are not fully accessible for disabled individuals.
+Within the past several years, the Federal Election Commission has reported that more than 20,000 polling places across the nation are not fully accessible for disabled individuals.
 In 1999, the New York Attorney General stated that fewer than 10% of upstate polling facilities were fully compliant with state and federal laws.

-The failure to comply with state and federal laws can manifest itself in many ways, but it typically results in a lack of functional wheelchair ramps, sparse placement of accessible entrance signs, and generally inaccessible physical voting booths.
-As a result, resources and physical aides such as "Help America Vote Act"-mandated voting machines are utilized for federal elections and aim to assist persons with disabilities.
+A leading theory that attempts to explain the lack of political engagement within disabled communities deals primarily with physical access to polling places.
+The failure to comply with state and federal laws can manifest itself in many ways, but typically results in a lack of functional wheelchair ramps, sparse placement of accessible entrance signs, and generally inaccessible physical voting booths.
+As a result, resources and physical aides such as Help America Vote Act-mandated voting machines are utilized for federal elections and aim to assist persons with disabilities.

 One of the most popularly utilized methods of combatting these problems in recent years has exhibited itself in the utilization of electronic voting machines.
 Because "punch card" and "lever" voting machines are often inaccessible to many parts of the disabled community, adaptive technology has been applied to many traditional devices, and many different kinds of accessible machines have been developed.
 Legislation like the Help America Vote Act has required that at least one accessible machine be available at each polling place.